So, What is Action Painting?

 A Couple of Hints

 Protect your floors with a drop sheet, an old bed sheet or newspaper.
 Don't be surprised if even your walls and ceilings aren't as safe as you initially thought.
 Choose your location very carefully!

 2. Consider Compatibility

-If your working on a keeper, ensure you are using a surface that's suitable for your chosen media.
-You'll see that early on in my experimentation I was just using paper.
-The large amounts of water I used caused some serious (but very much expected) warping.
+If you're working on a keeper, ensure you are using a surface that's suitable for your chosen media.
+You'll see early on in my experimentation I was just using paper.
+The large amounts of water cause some serious (but very much expected) warping.
 After some initial playtime, I switched to primed MDF and canvas.
 Both of these held up much better.

 Rachel continues to actively and passionately participate in a range of exhibitions, prizes, collaborations and community projects.
 She resides in her hometown of Geraldton, Western Australia with her partner, two dogs, two cats and carnivorous plant collection.